Infant Safe Haven Laws - Indiana

 An emergency medical services provider who takes custody of a child under this section shall perform any act necessary to protect the child's physical health or safety.

-Immediately after an emergency medical services provider takes custody of a child, the provider shall notify the Department of Child Services that the provider has taken custody of the child.
-The department shall contact the Indiana Clearinghouse for Information on Missing Children and Missing Endangered Adults to determine if the child has been reported missing no later than 48 hours after it has taken custody of the child.
+Immediately after an emergency medical services provider takes custody of a safe haven infant, the provider shall notify the Department of Child Services or a licensed child-placing agency that the provider has taken custody of the safe haven infant.
+The department or agency shall contact the Indiana Clearinghouse for Information on Missing Children and Missing Endangered Adults and the National Center for Missing and Exploited Children (NCMEC) to determine if the safe haven infant has been reported missing no later than 48 hours after it has taken custody of the safe haven infant.

 Immunity for the Provider